SteveMayze/leawood_gateway/README.md

                         The username for the REST service -w password, --password password
-                        The password for the REST service -r rest, --rest rest  The base ReST endpoint
+                        The password for the REST service -l logfile, --logfile logfile
-  -C certpath, --certpath certpath
-                        The path to the certificates -a cacert, --cacert cacert
-                        The name of the CA certificate -l clientcrt, --clientcrt clientcrt
-                        The name of the client certificate -k clientkey, --clientkey clientkey
-                        The name of the client key file -m mqttserver, --mqttserver mqttserver
+                        The name of the log file
-                        The IP address of the MQTT server -p mqttport, --mqttport mqttport
-                        The port for the MQTT sever
+  -r rest, --rest rest  The base ReST endpoint
-  -f file, --file file  The name of the payload file -s serial-port, --serial-port serial-port
+  -s serial-port, --serial-port serial-port
                         The serial port for the XBee module -b baud, --baud baud  The baud rate for the XBee module -S sleeptime, --sleeptime sleeptime
                         The sleep time when waiting to request new information

 $
 ```

 ## Running the tests
 The tests use pytest.
 When ran normally, there will be an internal version of a gateway created
 and started.
 The tests can be ran against an indepentant gateway i.e. a staging gateway by setting
-an envrionment variable to indicate to the tests no to user the internal version
+an envrionment variable to indicate to the tests no to user the internal version.

+The STAGING_GATEWAY defines the addres the pseudo sensor should use ( this will be factored out in
+another iteration of changes).
+The STAGED flag indicates whether to create the internal gateway service
+or to use another hosted elsewhere.

 ```
+export STAGING_GATEWAY=<GATEWAY ADDRESS>
-export STAGING_GATEWAY=True
+export STAGED=(True|False)
 ```

 ```